ippool -a [-dnv] -m poolname [-o role] -i ipaddr [/netmask]

 ippool supports the option categories described below.

 Prevents ippool from doing anything, such as making ioctl calls, that would alter the currently running kernel.

 Turns verbose mode on.

 The following instance-specific options are supported:

-Read in IP pool configuration information from file and load it into the kernel.
+Reads IP pool configuration information from file and loads it into the kernel.

 The following, additional options are supported: